garretpatten/garretpatten/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=garretpatten&label=Profile%20views&color=60598F&style=flat)

-I'm a systems-minded software engineer with a builder’s mindset and a QA engineer’s attention to detail.
-I design secure pipelines, build resilient tools, and advocate for accessibility and correctness across the stack.
+I am a systems-minded security engineer with a builder's mindset and seven years of experience spanning QA, software engineering, and security.
+I design secure pipelines and scalable processes, drive developer enablement programs, and advocate for security as a shared organizational responsibility.

 ---

-### 🧭 Journey

-- Started in **QA** — learned to test like an adversary and think in edge cases
-- Moved into **engineering** — built accessible, high-stakes web apps for financial platforms
-- Transitioned to **security** — applied offensive and defensive techniques to harden real systems
-- Now focused on **tooling and infrastructure** that make secure delivery the default

----

-### ⚙️ What I Build

-- CI/CD systems (GitHub Actions, GitLab CI, hardened runners, secure artifacts, deployment automation)
-- Backend tools and internal platforms that enable dev velocity without compromising security
-- Frontend components and frameworks with first-class accessibility (WCAG AA+)
-- Cross-cutting automation in Python, Bash, JS, and other fit-for-purpose tools

----

 ### 📐 Engineering Philosophy

+- Simplicity is the apex of design.
+Complexity is a failure of vision; mastery is measured by the clarity and minimalism of the solution.
+- Be outcome-driven, not implementation-attached.
+Code is temporary; results are the objective.
+Cultivate rigor without sentimentality.
-- Maintainability is non-negotiable
+- Quality is the prerequisite.
+Security, correctness, and auditability are non-negotiable constraints, not aspirational features.
-- Accessibility is part of quality
-- Privacy, correctness, and ethics matter

 ---